syncfusion-content/wpf-docs/wpf/DataGrid/Summaries.md

 #### Displaying template for a column

+The template for the summary column can be loaded by using `DataTemplate` or `DataTemplateSelector` as follows,

 ##### Using Template

-The template can be loaded to group summary column using `GridSummaryColumn.Template` and it can be customized based on the requirement.
+The template for the defined summary column can be loaded using the `GridSummaryColumn.Template` property.

 {% tabs %}
 {% highlight xaml %}